davidjosearaujo/mc/second-year/first-semester/SQ/01-paper-presentation/presentation.md

 <div>

-**Energy Minimization**: Finds the lowest-  energy spin configuration to solve optimization problems.
+**Energy Minimization**: Finds the lowest-energy spin configuration to solve optimization problems.

 **Spin Dynamics**: Uses interactions between spins and external fields to model the problem and update states.